atouloupis/Masternodes/Welcome file.md

 # Readme

-This script is used to create scaleway
+This script is used to automatize masternodes install from a list of known blockchain projects.

 # Files